Special Educational Needs and Disabilities

 The impact of our efforts and practice with children who have Special Educational Needs and Disabilities is that almost all remain in mainstream provision, with an appropriate level of support, until the end of Year 6.
 No child is ever turned away and we strive to adapt our practice and setting to accommodate even the most complex of needs.
 We work closely with additional agencies to ensure that our provision meets the needs of the pupils and our teaching is tailored appropriately.
 If any parent is unsure about whether their child will be able to access a mainstream school they are asked to contact the Headteacher to view the school and discuss their concerns.

-Admissions of all pupils are treated equally and no SEND children are disadvantaged by the process.
+Admissions of all pupils are treated equally and no SEND children or CiOC children are disadvantaged by the process.
 Preston Primary School follows Stockton Local Authority admissions policy.
 Please see the admissions policy for further details.
 If you would like support from someone outside of school SENDIAS can be found here.